Why do my Dymo labelmaker labels keep falling off?

 Andy

-They'll be the best bet from the Dymo range.
+They'll be the best bet from the Rhino range.
 I'd recommend either the Vinyl or Nylon.
 If you want to test without spending money on the printer, you could just buy a tape, pull some out and see if it sticks.
 If it is suitable then you can buy a printer.